Behat/MinkExtension/doc/index.rst

 -------------

-MinkExtension comes with flexible configuration system, that gives you ability to configure Mink inside Behat to fullfil all your needs.
+MinkExtension comes with flexible configuration system, that gives you ability to configure Mink inside Behat to fulfil all your needs.

 Drivers
 ~~~~~~~